wavingtide/programming-knowledge-hub/data-science/mlflow.md

 ## Delete

 # MLflow Projects
-An MLflow project is a convention for organizing and describing data science code in a reusable and reproducible way (either as a local directory or Git repository).
-It includes an API and command-line tools for running projects.
+An MLflow project is a convention for organizing and describing data science code in a **reusable and reproducible** way (either as a local directory or Git repository).

-You can describe the project in detail using `MLproject` file.
-MLflow can also run project based on convention of files in the project. (eg: `conda.yaml` implies Conda environment)
+You can describe the name, environment and entry point of a project using `MLproject` file.
+MLflow can also figure out the environment based on convention of files in the project (eg: `conda.yaml` in root directory implies Conda environment).

+It includes an API and command-line tools for running projects, allowing you to call a script locally or from another remote repository.

 ## Concepts
 - `entry point` - Commands to run `.py` or `.sh` file within the project, and information about the parameters (data type, default values)
 - `environment` - conda environments, virtualenv environments and Docker containers that should be used to execute project entry points

+## MLflow Project Convention
+- Project's name: directory name
+- Environment: If `conda.yaml` exists, use it.
+Else, create a `conda` environment with only latest available Python version installed
+- Entry point: Use Python to run `.py` file and bash to run `.sh` file
+- Entry point parameter: No parameters when no `MLproject` file.
+Exatra parameters can be supplied via `mlflow.projects.run()` or `mlflow run CLI` using `--key value` syntax

 ## Project Environments
 |  | Virtualenv environment (preferred) | Docker container environment | Conda environment | System environment |